ibm-cloud-docs/vpc/block_storage_is_manage.md

 {:shortdesc}

-## Manage block storage volumes by using the UI
+## Managing block storage volumes by using the UI
 {: #manage-block-storage-vol-UI}
 {:ui}